×

 Main Legal Elements of a Retaliation Claim

-In order to file a workplace retaliation, claim in California, certain legal elements need to be present in a case.
-Whether a workplace retaliation claim must be first filed with a relevant government agency or through state or federal courts is dependent on the specific nature of the case.
-An experienced Long Beach retaliation lawyer from Briana Kim, PC, can analyze your case with you and help you understand whether it includes the following:
+To file a workplace retaliation claim in California, certain legal elements must be present.
+Whether a workplace retaliation claim must be filed first with a relevant government agency or in state or federal court depends on the specific nature of the case.

 • Proof of causality.
 There must be sufficient evidence showing a clear connection between the worker’s protected activity and the employer’s subsequent adverse action, ultimately showing that the employer retaliated against the employee’s legal actions.

 If you believe that these elements may be present in your case, it is critical to work with an experienced employment lawyer as soon as possible.
-A knowledgeable and skilled attorney from Briana Kim, PC, can analyze your case details and subsequent evidence to help you understand whether you have a legal basis for a retaliation claim.
+A knowledgeable and skilled employment attorney from Briana Kim, PC, can analyze your case details and subsequent evidence to help you understand whether you have a legal basis for a retaliation claim.
 If you have grounds for a legal claim, they can help you act quickly and efficiently to secure your rights and receive compensation.

 Examples of Workplace Retaliation in Long Beach, California